SAP FUE Optimization: Reduce RISE License Costs

 Import the STAR ruleset into MTC Skopos

-The SAP STAR ruleset is essentially a list of authorization object-field value combinations mapped to license types.
-This structure is directly analogous to a Critical Action ruleset - a set of rules that identify specific capabilities based on authorization assignments.
+The SAP STAR ruleset is a list of authorization object-field value combinations mapped to license types.
+Structurally, it's the same thing as a Critical Action ruleset - a set of rules that identify specific capabilities based on authorization assignments.

 In MTC Skopos, you can import the STAR ruleset as a Critical Action ruleset: